 Box 1.
 Terminology

-We have strived to be as inclusive as possible throughout the process of creating and distributing our survey, as well as through our choice of language, while trying to maintain statistical power.
-Prior to finalizing our survey, we solicited feedback on the best language to use for certain questions that pertained to identity.
+We have strived to be as inclusive as possible throughout the process of creating and distributing our survey, as well as through our choice of language.
 When discussing identity as a whole, we used the American Psychological Association (VandenBos 2007) definition as “an individual’s sense of self defined by (a) a set of physical, psychological, and interpersonal characteristics that is not wholly shared with any other person and (b) a range of affiliations (e.g., ethnicity) and social roles.”
 Here we describe the identity terminology that we chose to use in our survey and writing.
 To remain consistent, we use these terms throughout our writing.

 We asked survey respondents to self-identify their gender as “female,” “male,” “non-binary/third gender,” or they could select “prefer to self-identify.”
 Thus, when referring to female and male genders we are not implying the biological sex of individuals, but rather employing the terms as adjectives of their gender identity.